the-raspberry-pi-guy/Bike-Rental-System-Edi-CW/README.md

 * Where do you keep "book information"?

 Attributes & Methods:
 * Consider each bike and booking has status - what data structure?
-DON'T use String
+DON'T use String - USE ENUMS

 Associations:
 * Consider partnership association (as in Classes)